PeterCerven/B-OOP-2022-Reversi/README.md

 The goal of the game is to have more stones on the board than your opponent.
 The game ends if all tiles are occupied by stones, or if neither player can play a valid move.

 ### Placing the stones
 The player places a stone of their color onto the board on their turn.
-The stone must be placed in such a way, that it captures at leas one stone of their opponent.
-If a player cannot capture a stone with any available move, the pass their turn.
+The stone must be placed in such a way, that it captures at least one stone of their opponent.
+If a player cannot capture a stone with any available move, they pass their turn.
 The game begins with 4 stones placed on the board, two stones belong to the white and two stones belong to the black player (see picture above).

 ### Capturing stones